aljimenez2/laravelmongo/readme.md

 # User List Laravel + MongoDB + Muuri

 This project will let you use a dinamic table with Drag and Drop elements.
-You will we capable of Adding, editing and deleting users for the table.
+You will we capable of adding, editing and deleting users for the table.

 ### Installing